The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Illustration: the discovery of the expanding universe

 \subsubsection{Theoretical discoveries concerning expanding universes}

-The first milestone is best jointly attributed to \textbf{Einstein and de Sitter}, right at the cradle of relativistic cosmology in 1917.
+The first milestone is best attributed to \textbf{Einstein and de Sitter} jointly, right at the dawn of relativistic cosmology in 1917.
 Einstein may be said to have formally discovered that his original (1915) field equations, sans cosmological constant, didn’t allow for a static solution—even if he \emph{rejected} that conclusion.
-To forestall it, he resorted to an ad-hoc modification of his original theory via the cosmological constant.
+To forestall it, he resorted to an ad-hoc modification of his original theory.
 Einstein’s (indirectly expressed) insight is complemented by de Sitter’s discovery of his “solution B”, the first non-static solution (even though its non-staticity was fully grasped only later).
 The object of Einstein’s and de Sitter’s twin formal discoveries were non-static cosmologies as theoretical possibilities within GR.

 That they are generic possibilities is the object of the second group of formal discoveries.
-Friedmann (1922) not only derived the equations governing cosmological dynamics from general relativity, but also explicitly showed that cosmological models typically describe expanding universes.
+Friedmann (1922) not only derived the equations governing cosmological dynamics from GR, but also explicitly showed that cosmological models \emph{typically} describe expanding universes.
 But given the delayed attention to his work, which—when it finally came—was mentioned in one breath with Lemaître’s independent re-discovery, this discovery is, on the change-driver model, most plausibly attributed to \emph{both} \textbf{Lemaître and Friedmann}, as independent co-discoverers.
 A second, impactful discovery in this second group is Eddington’s (1930) explicit demonstration of the instability of Einstein’s cosmological model.
-This exposed Einstein’s static universe to be fine-tuned (as a mathematical property)—or extraordinarily special (and thus the opposite of generic).
+This exposed Einstein’s static universe to be fine-tuned or extraordinarily special (and thus the opposite of generic).